Privacy in Speech Technology: Evaluating the performance of privacy-preserving methods

-A large $LLR$ indicates that $H_0$ is more likely than $H_1$.
-Comparing to \cref{eq:leak}, we can conclude that where \cref{eq:leak} is the expectation of information content, \cref{eq:llr} quantifies information content explicitly.

-Another important and related formulation is \emph{differential privacy}, which quantifies how the amount of information about a speaker's affiliation to a particular group changes due to an observation~\cite{dwork2006differential,dwork2008differential,nautsch2019preserving}.
-In particular, suppose an algorithm $M()$ is applied on a set $D$ to give an answer $M(D)=S$.
-The leakage of information is then new information gained through a slightly different dataset $D'$ as

-Leaks can also be formulated as a function of the groups' sizes where the speaker is known to belong before and after an observation.
-Suppose we know that a speaker $x$ belongs to group $x\in A=\{a_1,\dotsc,\,a_M\}$ with $M$ members.
-The speaker can be any one of the group members with equal likelihood $p\left(x=a_k\right)=\frac 1M$.
-The identity within this group, which is unknown to the attacker, then has an information content of $\log M$ nits.
-If an attacker somehow manages to identify that the speaker belongs to a subset $B\subset A$ of size $N$, then the remaining information content unknown to the attacker is $\log N$ nits.
-The reduction in uncertainty is thus the leak magnitude

-A leak is thus a function of \emph{relative} group size before and after an observation.

-It is arguably more informative for users to state the \emph{absolute} group size within which they remain anonymous.
-If, through the processing of an observation, an attacker can reduce the group size within which the user remains anonymous to $k$, then we say that the process is \emph{$k$-anonymous}~\cite{sweeney2002k}.

-A central issue with theoretical metrics is that they are based on mathematical definitions, whereas speech is a natural signal that does not submit to exact formulas~\cite{nautsch20_interspeech}.
+A central issue with these metrics is that they are based on mathematical models of probability distributions, whereas speech is a natural signal that does not submit to exact formulas~\cite{nautsch20_interspeech}.
 To use these formulas, we must, therefore, first choose models to describe the distributions of observations and then estimate their parameters.
 Both steps lead to inaccuracies that dilute the evidentiary power of the proofs of privacy.